conda/conda/docs/source/dev-guide/deprecations.md

 ## `argparse.Action`

-Occasionally there is a need to deprecate CLI arguments.
-For this we provide a helper function to monkeypatch any `argparse.Action`:
+Occasionally, there is a need to deprecate CLI arguments.
+For this, we provide a helper function to monkeypatch any `argparse.Action`:

 ```{code-block} python
 :caption: Example file, `foo.py`.